A Simple proof for Imnang's algorithms: A simple proof for the theorem

-Hence, $x_{n} \rightarrow p$.
-As a result one of the main claims of Theorem ~\ref{mkkjjhgyj} is established (note $ \Omega=\{p\} $).
-Note the proof in Theorem ~\ref{mkkjjhgyj} can be simplified further by using this remark (for example the relations between (3.12) in ~\cite[ p.
-11-18]{[5]Imnang2013viscosityInterationMethod} to step 4 of the proof are not needed since it can be deduced from (3.12) in ~\cite[ p.11]{[5]Imnang2013viscosityInterationMethod} and the fact that $z_{n} \rightarrow p$).
-Since $ \Omega$ is singleton, the second part of the theorem i.e,
+Note that the main aim of Theorem 3.1 in ~\cite{[5]Imnang2013viscosityInterationMethod} are $x_{n} \rightarrow p$ and Next, we show that the main aim of Theorem 3.1 in ~\cite{[5]Imnang2013viscosityInterationMethod} can be concluded from the relations (3.12) in ~\cite[ page 11]{[5]Imnang2013viscosityInterationMethod} and the proof in Theorem ~\ref{mkkjjhgyj} can be simplified even further using the above.
+Note, the part of the proof between the relations (3.12) in ~\cite[ page 11]{[5]Imnang2013viscosityInterationMethod} to the end of the proof of Theorem 3.1 can be removed from the proof.
+Indeed, since immediately from (3.12) in ~\cite{[5]Imnang2013viscosityInterationMethod}, we conclude that $x_{n} \rightarrow p$, i.e., the first aim of Theorem 3.1 is concluded.
+The second aim of the theorem i.e.,